- How do I get an account for RUWireless?

 - I'm trying to use RUWireless_Secure but I'm having trouble getting the installer to work.
 Who can help me with this?

-You can contact your local Help Desk.
+If you are still having issues contact your local helpdesk.
 You can find their contact information here. http://ruwireless.rutgers.edu/index.php?page=support

 - Why am I not able to send e-mail from RUWireless?